 To remember these elements, we need to go back to the hand again and look at the remaining fingers.

 To remember that one finger deals with the amount of money a country has:

-Your ring finger is the finger next to the little finger, one which the engagement and wedding ring is worn.
-Some people spend massive amounts of money on this ring.
+Your ring finger is the finger next to the little finger, on which the engagement and wedding rings are worn.
+Some people spend massive amounts of money on these rings.